Rainson12/FactorioSaveGameEnableAchievements/README.md

 This project is a console application that modifies Factorio save files to re-enable achievements that have been disabled due to the use of commands or the map editor.

+---

 ## ✨ Features

-- 🛠️ Automatically extracts save files.
+- 🧐 Automatically extracts save files.
 - 🔍 Locates and modifies the necessary data to re-enable achievements.
-- 🗂️ Creates a backup of the original save file.
+- 🗂 Creates a backup of the original save file.
 - 📦 Recompresses and restores the save file.

-- 🔄 Automated GitHub Releases with changelogs generated from commits and PRs.
-- 🏷️ Automatically labels and excludes changes in `.github` from release changelogs.
+---

-## 📋 Requirements
+## 🗃️ Requirements

 - .NET 8.0 SDK
 - Visual Studio (or any compatible C# IDE)
 - Factorio save files (.zip format)

+---

-## 🛠️ How to Compile and Run
+## 🧑‍💻 How to Compile and Run

 ### 1. Clone the Repository